raspberrypilearning/flappy-parrot/en/step_6.md

 --- /hint ---
 --- /hints ---

-+ Now you can test your code, but nothing bad happens if you hit a pipe.
++ Now you can test your code.
+As you'll see, nothing bad happens if you hit a pipe.
+In the next step, you'll change that.